Sid672/Rangoli/README.md

 ```

 ![](https://github.com/Sid672/Breakfast_plate/blob/main/bk_8.PNG?raw=true)
-# Your code looks like:
+# Your code looks like this:
-After completing all steps code looks like this.
+After completing all steps, the code looks like this.
 ```python

 import turtle